 How much does a share cost?

-A share costs $32 per week for returning members and $35 per week for first time/new members (the extra few dollars for new members covers the cost of your very own, very awesome red crate).
-So the total cost to participate in an 8-week season works out to $256 and $280 respectively.
-This price covers your produce, delivery to a community pick-up site near you, and any other related operational costs.
+A share costs the equivalent of $35 per week.
+So the total cost to participate in an 12-week season works out to $420.
+This price covers your produce, delivery to a community pick-up site near you, and all other related operational costs.

 How long is a season?

 We aren’t a year ’round operation as of yet so the number of weeks in each membership season may vary a bit with variety selection and planting/harvest schedules.
 We’ll keep seasonal info up to date on the blog but we’re also happy to go over all the details with you directly when you want to sign up – be it for current season or the upcoming ones.

 Where are the community pick-up locations?